 “Yeah.
 Hemi said you would.
 Thank you for that.
 How bad is it?”

-“When we was on the surface I had it patched up pretty fucking OK despite half the welds still being under the bilge water.
+“When we was on the surface I had it patched up pretty fucking OK, despite half the welds still being under the bilge water.
 But now the fuckin’ boat’s under ten or 20 meters of water, and the pressure is causing it to seep, like a wet sucking wound.”

 They watched the dock workers go at it for a couple of minutes.
 Then Percy said quietly to Chips, “Umm, it really looks like they’re making it worse in places.
 Kinda fucking up some of your work.”